Stephanie holding her easiest ham recipe for a crowd on Easter

 The Main Event Has Arrived — And It’s Wearing Pineapple Juice

-Every single Easter, this easiest ham recipe is the centerpiece of my table — and it has never once let me down.
-I’ve been making ham this way for years, and the moment I tell people how simple it is, they don’t believe me.
+The easiest ham recipe for a crowd is the one I’ve been making for years, and it has never once let me down.
+Every single Easter, this ham is the centerpiece of my table.
 Three ingredients.
 Tight foil.
 About ten minutes per pound.
 That’s it.
 This year I made a nearly 13-pound spiral ham for 30 people at Easter lunch, and every single slice was juicy, tender, and absolutely perfect.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!

-• Reynolds Wrap Aluminum Foil (Shop on Amazon) — The tight foil seal is the secret to a juicy ham.
-Don’t skip it and don’t go thin — Reynolds Wrap is what Stephanie always keeps on hand.
+• Tight foil is the entire trick.
+Don't go thin on this — Reynolds Wrap is what I always have on hand.

 Easiest ham recipe for a crowd served on a platter with Easter sides